Common Career Mistakes and How to Avoid Them

 How Do You Stay Competitive?

-- Begin by identifying one who will provide guidance, collaborations, connections or identify areas of improvement.
+- Seek Mentoring: Find one who will provide direction, assistance, collaborations, connections or highlight areas for improvement.

-- The Future of Education: Learn additional courses, certifications or degrees that are pertinent to your field of work.
+- Continuing Your Education: Take additional courses, certificates or degrees that are pertinent to the job.

 Negativity